caseykneale/ChemometricsTools.jl/README.md

 ![MCRALS](/images/MCRALS.png)

-Kind of like chromatography for samples without running chromatography.
+Kind of like chromatography without waiting by a column all day.
 Neat right.
 Ironically MCR-ALS spectra look less representative of the actual pure spectral components known to be in the mixture.
 However, their concentration profiles derived from MCR-ALS are far superior to that of those from SIMPLISMA.
 You'll have to play with the code yourself to see.

 ## Clustering
 Currently K-means and basic clustering metrics are on board.
 Hey if you want clustering methods check out Clustering.jl!
 They've done an awesome job.